PreethamAPSS/PreethamAPSS/README.md

-- 👋 Hi, I’m @PreethamAPSS
+- 👋 Hi, Preetham here!!
-- 👀 I’m interested in Web/App development
+- 👀 My interests lie in Web/App development
-- 🌱 I’m currently learning Block chain dev
+- 🌱 I’m currently pursuing my masters in Computer Science Engineering at State University of NewYork at Buffalo.
-- 💞️ I’m looking to collaborate with anyone working on any Web/App dev project
+- 💞️ I’m looking to collaborate with anyone working on projects which involve web/app dev, Machine learning and anything in the domain..!
-- 📫 How to reach me email me @ aithapreethamshivasai@gmail.com
+- 📫 Email me @ aithapreethamshivasai@gmail.com

 <!---
 PreethamAPSS/PreethamAPSS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.